nginxinc/nginx-gateway-fabric/docs/running-on-kind.md

 ## Prepare Cluster

-Create a cluster with Kind.
+Create a cluster with `kind`.
 You can follow their [instructions](https://kind.sigs.k8s.io/docs/user/quick-start/#creating-a-cluster), or run the following make command at the root of the repository:

 ```
 make create-kind-cluster